Note: For a simple F11 to restore free solution, try Aomei One Key Recovery (free).

-If you have a Windows XP system, you can download and use the free utility EaSeus Partition Master Home Edition.
+If you have a XP Windows system with no 'shrink' option in Disk Manager, you can download and use the free utility EaSeus Partition Master Home Edition.

-PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first or second internal hard drive.
+PLEASE NOTE: The menu.lst will only detect the BACKUP partition if it is on the first, second, third or fourth internal hard drive (partitions 1-7).

 2. We need some tools, so on any Windows system (it does not need to be the target system), download the zip file CloneZillaBackup.zip from the bottom of this page and extract the contents to a new folder on your hard disk (I will call this new folder c:\xxx).